ysyk2021/the-future-of-office-work-exploring-the-intersection-of-ai-and-workflow-optimization/kdp.md

 17. AI-powered customer service in the office
 18. Office efficiency with AI
 19. Workforce optimization with AI
-20. AI strategies for office performance.
+20. AI strategies for office performance